shariq1989/cookbook/content/recipe/peanut_lime_shrimp.md

 * A spice grinder, coffee grinder, or [mortar and pestle](https://amzn.to/3ur2t9e)
 * A [large skillet](https://amzn.to/2PGxMhz)

-#### Can I freeze peanut and lime shrimp?
+#### How can I store my leftovers?

 I would not recommend freezing the shrimp.
-On the flip side, this leaves more for you to eat.
-Leftovers will keep well in the refrigerator for 2-4 days.
+However, leftovers will keep will in the fridge for 2-4 days in a air-tight container.

 ### INSTRUCTIONS: STEP-BY-STEP